Traction Magic vs. Kitty Litter for Traction on Ice

 Addressing safety first, Traction Magic meets the stringent guidelines of the US Occupational Safety and Health Administration.
 In other words, the government agency dedicated to maintaining workplace safety and health gives Traction Magic the “thumbs up.”

-Traction Magic is not an ice melt, products that take time to work.
+Traction Magic is not an ice melt (a product that takes time to work).
 Here’s why this is important: Many people have spread salt on slippery steps or walkways, started walking on them too soon, and fell because the ice wasn’t melted.

 Traction Magic vs Kitty Litter

 The bottom line is that kitty litter isn’t for ice, and Traction Magic isn’t for cat boxes.
 Fair enough?
 Traction Magic and kitty litter each have their own realm in which they do the job they were invented to do.
-If its traction on ice you want, leave the kitty litter inside and reach for Traction Magic.
+If it’s traction on ice you want, leave the kitty litter inside and reach for Traction Magic for all your outdoor ice traction needs.